sky-shift/skyshift/docs/source/cli/endpoints.rst

 Deleting Endpoints
 ------------------

-The ``delete endpoints`` command removes a specified set of endpoints from SkyFlow, eliminating the configured network access points.
+The ``delete endpoints`` command removes a specified set of endpoints from SkyShift, eliminating the configured network access points.

 **Usage:**